configcat/migrate-ld-cc/README.md

 2. Run `npm install`
 3. Copy `.env.sample` into `.env` file & fill in the details (see below)
 4. Run `npm run migrate` on your terminal
+5. If you see your LaunchDarkly's feature flag names listed, you have set everything right.
+Congratulations!

 ### Environment Variables